tvheadend/tvheadend/docs/class/dvrentry.md

 ###Menu Bar/Buttons

-The following functions are available:
+The following functions are available in all tabs:

 Button                       | Function
 -----------------------------|---------